 - Attached coach house

 It’s quite the abode.
-Meghan Markle and Prince Harry are reportedly interested in a $36 million home on Point Grey Road, but wouldn’t it be apropos if they ended up here?
+Meghan Markle and Prince Harry were reportedly interested in a $36 million home on Point Grey Road, but wouldn’t it be apropos if they had ended up here?

-If what they value most now is privacy, however, perhaps the Duchess and Duke of Sussex should spring for the 80-acre Laxton Lake Estate in Abbotsford, or the 340-acre Fawn Bluff Cove, both of which are much less expensive.
+If what they value most now is privacy, however, perhaps the Duchess and Duke of Sussex should have gone for the 80-acre Laxton Lake Estate in Abbotsford, or the 340-acre Fawn Bluff Cove, both of which are much less expensive.

 All photos via Rew.